MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-api-reference.md

 + `executionErrorEvent`.
 An executionErrorEvent pushes an error message when an execute API call fails for any reason.
 These events occur when the caller attempts to execute R code that is syntactically invalid or when parameters such as inputs or preloads passed on the call are invalid.

-####Job Lifecycle Events
+###Job Lifecycle Events
 Job lifecycle events occur each time a Job transitions to a new state in its lifecycle, for example when moving from QUEUED to RUNNING state or when moving from RUNNING to COMPLETED or FAILED state.

 There is just one type of lifecycle event, `jobLifecycleEvent`.
 Job lifecycle events make it simple for client applications to track the progress of background jobs without having to continuously poll the server for status updates.

-####Management Events
+###Management Events
 Management events occur when important runtime conditions are detected by the server.
 These are the distinct types of Management events:

-+ `gridActivityEvent`
-+ `gridWarningEvent`
-+ `gridHeartbeatEvent`
-+ `securityLoginEvent`
-+ `securityLogoutEvent`
++ `gridActivityEvent`.
 A gridActivityEvent is pushed to the event stream when a slot on the grid is either activated or deactivated on behalf of an anonymous project, authenticated project or on behalf of a job.
 This type of event provides realtime visibility onto grid activity at runtime.

++ `gridWarningEvent`.
 A gridWarningEvent is pushed to the event stream when activity on the grid runs up against limits defined by the Concurrent Operation Policies under Server Policies in the DeployR Administration Console or whenever demands on the grid exceed available grid resources.
 This type of event signals resource contention and possibly even resource exhaustion and should therefore be of particular interest to the administrator for a DeployR instance.

++ `gridHeartbeatEvent`.
 A gridHeartbeatEvent is pushed periodically by the server.
 This type of event provides a detailed summary of slot activity across all nodes on the grid.
 This event when used in conjunction with gridActivityEvent and gridWarningEvent provides 100% visibility across all live grid activity at runtime.

++ `securityLoginEvent`.
+The securityLoginEvent is pushed to the event stream when users  logs in to the server.

-The securityLoginEvent and securityLogoutEvent events are pushed to the event stream when users login or logout of the server respectively.
++ `securityLogoutEvent`.
+The securityLogoutEvent is pushed to the event stream when users log out of the server.

-####Authenticated, Anonymous and Management Event Streams
+###Authenticated, Anonymous and Management Event Streams
 The nature of an event stream connection determines the nature of the events that can be delivered on that stream.
-Both the current authenticated status of the caller on the /r/event/stream API call and the parameters passed on that call determine the ultimate nature of the event stream connection.
+Both the current authenticated status of the caller on the `/r/event/stream` API call and the parameters passed on that call determine the ultimate nature of the event stream connection.
 The following event stream connection types exist:

-Authenticated event stream
++ Authenticated event stream
-Anonymous event stream
++ Anonymous event stream
-Management event stream
++ Management event stream

 All streams push a streamHandshakeEvent event when a connection if first established.
 The Authenticated event stream pushes execution and job lifecycle events related to a specific authenticated user .
 The Anonymous event stream pushes only execution events within the anonymous HTTP Session.
 The Management event stream pushes server-wide management events .

 <a name="architecture"></a>